rafalmoneta/ig-accounts/README.md

 - [ ] Ability to delete (only from cache) the account

 ## Helpful links:
 - [Repository on Codesandbox](https://codesandbox.io/p/github/rafalmoneta/ig-accounts/main) - But you need to update your env variables.
-In left top corner, click on the square (menu) and navigate to the Project Settings -> Variables and put required variables (use example.env to know what variables you need)
+In left top corner, click on the square (menu) and navigate to the Project Settings -> Variables and put required variables (use example.env to know which variables you need)
 - [Deployed live version of application](https://rafalmoneta.github.io/ig-accounts/)

 ## Technologies and Tools